20 Charged after FBI Task Force Investigation into Hartford Drug Trafficking

 Deirdre M. Daly, United States Attorney for the District of Connecticut, Patricia M. Ferrick, Special Agent in Charge of the Federal Bureau of Investigation, and Hartford Police Chief James C. Rovella, today announced that 20 individuals have been charged with federal narcotics offenses related to the distribution of crack cocaine in Hartford’s North End.

 According to allegations made in court, this matter stems from joint law enforcement investigation headed by the FBI’s Northern Connecticut Violent Crimes Task Force that targeted a drug trafficking organization operating in Hartford’s North End that was distributing crack and powder cocaine.
 The investigation revealed that DAVID GIL-GRANDE of Manchester received shipments of cocaine, secreted in sealed coffee cans, from Puerto Rico.
-GIL-GRANDE supplied cocaine to GERALD BROWN, a.k.a.
+GIL-GRANDE supplied cocaine to GERARD BROWN, a.k.a.
 “Goldie,” ANTHONY SHELTON, a.k.a.
 “Pretty,” and TREVON TERRY, a.k.a.
 “B.J.,” who converted much of the cocaine into crack cocaine and distributed both forms of the drug to others for street sale in the area of Barbour Street in Hartford.

 The investigation has included the use of court-authorized wiretaps, physical surveillance, controlled drug purchases and seizures of drugs, a firearm, body armor, more than $150,000 in cash, two vehicles and jewelry.